hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 ### Use-case
 > As an OT developer, I have devices sending data in Fahrenheit, but the analytics services require temperature in Celsius.

-For this use-case, a script, a policy and a schema are required.
+For this use-case, a script, a policy, and a schema are required.

 ### Schema